damaclab/Rule-Filtering/README.md

 ## Data Preparation
-Before performing association rule filtering, you need to prepare your species occurrence and taxonomic datasets.
-Follow these steps to prepare your data:
-1. Species Occurrence Dataset: Prepare your species occurrence dataset in CSV format.
-The dataset should have columns representing species and occurrence locations.
-Each row should correspond to a single occurrence record.
+Two requied datasets are:
+1. Species Occurrence Dataset: It is given in EstuaryVsSpecies.CSV.
+Each entry is containing region number and the respective species found at that region.
-2. Taxonomic Dataset: Prepare your taxonomic dataset in CSV format.
-The dataset should contain information about the taxonomic hierarchy of the species in your occurrence dataset.
-It should include columns such as Species ID, Kingdom, Phylum, Class, Order, Family, Genus, and Species.
+2. Taxonomic Dataset: The taxonomic details of Indian mangroves are given in mangrove_taxonomy.csv It should includes columns such as Species ID, Kingdom, Phylum, Class, Order, Family, Genus, and Species.
-Note: The taxonomic dataset should cover all the species present in your occurrence dataset.
+Note: The taxonomic dataset covers all the species present in the occurrence dataset.

- The two datasets used in this analysis are given in the supplementary material (Please refer to the Table 11 and Table 13) The Dataset Description is given below:
+ The Dataset Description is given below:

 |Description| Dimension| Rows| Columns|
 |-----------|-------|--------|--------|
 |Indian mangroves occurrence data| 34 x 19| 34 Indian mangroves | 19 estuaries along the east and west coasts|
 |Taxonomic details for the mangroves in India |34 x 7| 34 Indian mangroves | Unique identifier (WoRMS ID or ITIS TSN or GBIF taxon id ), and taxonomic hierarchy|

 Note: Input datasets require minimum alteration for feeding to the R-environment: